 Student Sustainability Center

 The Student Sustainability Center team is working to produce video guides to local parks and outdoor spaces to connect students with the beautiful outdoors.
 Other events like virtual SNAP enrollment, drop in support for feed the flock, gardening videos, and more can be found on social media.
 If you would like to volunteer in the Grove Garden on campus, we have arranged for students to volunteer.
 If you volunteer, you will be able to take a share of the crops.
-Email us at email@example.com or follow us on social @feedtheflockUO.
+For more information, email us at firstname.lastname@example.org, email@example.com, or follow us on social @uo_ssc and @feedtheflockUO.